Bugatti EB 110: Departure of Stanzani and arrival of Materazzi

-Unveiling and company financial difficulties
+Unveiling

-The Bugatti EB 110 GT was unveiled on 15 September 1991, at both Versailles and in front of the Grande Arche de la Défense, near Paris, exactly 110 years after Ettore Bugatti's birth.
+The Bugatti EB 110 GT was unveiled on 14 September 1991 in front of the Grande Arche de la Défense, near Paris.

+An evening gala was held at Versailles with 1700 guests.
+A continued launch day was held in Molsheim on 15 September, exactly 110 years after Ettore Bugatti's birth.

-A lighter and more powerful variant with 450 kW called the EB 110 Super Sport was introduced at the 1992 Geneva Motor Show just six months after the introduction of the EB 110 GT.
+A lighter and more powerful variant with 450 kW called the EB 110 Super Sport was introduced at the 1992 Geneva Motor Show just six months after the introduction of the GT.
 The Super Sport variant was lighter than the GT by 330 lb which was achieved by the use of carbon-fibre body panels on the exterior and in the interior.
 The Super Sport could attain a top speed of 355 kph and could accelerate from 0-62 mph in 3.2 seconds.

 Early in 1994, Formula One driver Michael Schumacher purchased a yellow EB 110 Super Sport, giving the company a great deal of publicity.
-Soon after this, the car that Schumacher bought gained further publicity when Schumacher accidentally crashed his EB110 into a truck and blamed "inadaquate brakes" for the crash.
+Soon after this, the car that Schumacher bought gained further publicity when Schumacher accidentally crashed his EB 110 into a truck and blamed "inadequate brakes" for the crash.
 Despite this, the car was repaired and Schumacher retained the car until 2003.

 Derek Hill, son of American Formula One champion Phil Hill, was one of three drivers on a team that competed with an EB 110 in the United States at the 1996 24 Hours of Daytona.

+Departure of Materazzi and arrival of Forghieri

+Nicola Materazzi left the company in December 1992 after irreconcilable differences with president Romano Artioli.
+Materazzi was typically focused on minimalist cars with little regard to marketing.
+Artioli was much more focused on the marketing potential of the vehicle as well as its role in representing the glorious brand.
+The two had diametrically opposite viewpoints.
+Materazzi had been in favour of a light car, preferably with two-wheel-drive and two instead of four turbochargers but had obliged with the continuation of the specification wanted by Artioli.
+Furthermore Materazzi was against the deviation of focus and finances towards the EB112.
+A late evening discussion led to Materazzi's decision to part ways with Bugatti Automobili.

+Mauro Forghieri stepped into the role of technical director and remained until mid 1994.
+During this time he oversaw the development of the EB112, whose 'hands on' development was carried out by Oliviero Pedrazzi and colleagues.
+Forghieri sought to used his experience to lower the cost of the vehicle but most of the designs and contracts were already in place.
+He also proposed to Artioli and Benedini some options for a smaller Bugatti that would allow the company to improve its finances: this was the EB120 styled by Steve Bernaud.
+Zagato designer Norihiko Harada produced sketches and renderings for a convertible or targa version of the EB 110.